dotnet/wpf-test/docs/building-running-debugging.md

 ### Running DRTs, Feature Tests and MicroSuites:

-Once, you have opened `cmd` with admin privileges and nativated to `$(TestBinDir)` you can use the following to run the different suites:
+Once, you have opened `cmd` with admin privileges and navigated to `$(TestBinDir)` you can use the following to run the different suites:

 * To run DRT suite:
   ```